 Features You Should Seek Before Buying

 The average hearing aid may not suit you if you're an active person.
-You need to carefully choose a hearing aid that fits your budget and meets specific criteria.
-Here are a few features you must keep in mind when choosing a hearing aid for your active lifestyle.
+It's important to carefully choose a hearing aid that fits your budget but also meets specific criteria.
+Here are a few features to keep in mind when choosing a hearing aid for your active lifestyle.

 Model, Fit, Size

-You need to buy hearing aids that you can comfortably wear while active.
-So, the model/type, fit, and size of the hearing aids are essential.
+Be sure to choose hearing aids that you can comfortably wear while active.
+The model/type, fit, and size of the hearing aids are essential.

-Secondly, you need to ensure that your hearing aid is the right fit and size for you.
+Ensure that your hearing aid is the correct fit and size for you.
 If it’s not the right fit, you’ll risk losing it, whether it’s during an activity or during a simple stroll.
-As many activities require you to wear accessories such as helmets, goggles, etc., and your hearing aid is not small and discreet in size, it may (and most likely will) interfere with your gear.
+Because many activities require you to wear accessories such as helmets and goggles, if your hearing aid is not small and discreet in size, it may (and most likely will) interfere with your gear.

 As an active person, you may be on the go or on the move more than the average person.
-You need to ensure your hearing aid has a long battery life and good quality batteries.
-This is to avoid the hassle of changing or charging batteries frequently.
+You need to ensure your hearing aid has a long battery life with good quality batteries.
+This will help to avoid the hassle of changing or charging batteries frequently.

 You have a higher than average chance of losing or damaging your hearing aids when you're active.
 This is why having a hearing aid with a good warranty or an extended warranty will benefit you tremendously.